-First-year college students must see a counselor before registering for classes.
+First-year college students must see a counselor to register for classes.
 The counselor assists the students with academic advising, class scheduling, and registration.
 Returning and transfer students in good academic standing may register independently online through STAR GPS.
 Students should confirm their official class schedule via STAR GPS.
+To make a counseling appointment:

-Contact Student Affairs Counseling and Advising at 808-235-7413.
+Contact Student Affairs Hale 'Ākoakoa, Room 212 808-235-7413

-Tuition/Fees Payment
+Tuition/Fee payment

 Students can pay online or in-person at any UH Cashier's Office by the deadline.
 Students can also sign up for the UH Payment Plan.
-Contact the Business Office at 808-235-7411.